I am happy to announce to my readers that I am initiating Banjosnob 2.3!

 Toward a more intellectual understanding of the banjo

 [Note: For a complete listing of my blog posts, click on the Articles tab.
-For my lessons, click on the Technique tab.]
+For my lessons, click on the Technique tab.
+For my videos, click on the YouTube icon in the upper right corner of my homepage.]

 Of course, I also have a sense of humor, twisted as it may be—and am not afraid to laugh at myself—so the title The Banjo Snob is also meant to poke a bit of fun at those of us who do take things too seriously!
 Who knows, maybe the banjo is just a simple, “fun” instrument after all, unworthy of serious study (and maybe life shouldn’t be taken so seriously). . .did I say that?
 I grew up with the banjo-as-entertainment device, so I have some thoughts about that admittedly more-popular aspect too.